Western Native Voice Logo Emblem Western Native Voice Logo Emblem

 Child welfare, language preservation, Indigenous Peoples Day among major bills passed with support from Native advocates and lawmakers.

-HELENA, Mont. — The 69th Montana Legislative Session wrapped up this week with several significant legislative advances for Native communities, following months of collaboration between lawmakers and grassroots organizations.
+HELENA, Mont. — The 69th Montana Legislative Session wrapped up this week with several significant advances for Native communities.
+These wins followed months of collaboration between lawmakers and grassroots organizations.

-Western Native Voice, a Montana-based nonprofit focused on Native civic engagement and leadership development, worked closely with the Montana American Indian Caucus to help guide a focused policy agenda through the session.
-Among the key bills passed were updates to the Montana Indian Child Welfare Act (MICWA), reauthorization of Native language preservation programs, reforms addressing the Missing and Murdered Indigenous Persons (MMIP) crisis, and a bill to formally recognize Indigenous Peoples Day.
+Western Native Voice, a Montana-based nonprofit focused on Native civic engagement and leadership development, worked closely with the Montana American Indian Caucus.
+Together, they helped guide a focused policy agenda through the session.
+Key bills passed included updates to the Montana Indian Child Welfare Act (MICWA), reauthorization of Native language preservation programs, reforms addressing the Missing and Murdered Indigenous Persons (MMIP) crisis, and a bill to formally recognize Indigenous Peoples Day.

 “I didn’t know what to expect coming into the 69th legislative session,” said Keaton Sunchild, Political Director at Western Native Voice.
 “But we were able to form a strong coalition early on that enabled us to pass meaningful legislation that will help Indian Country for generations.
 And at long last, we finally got Indigenous Peoples Day to the governor’s desk.”